-A4.506.2 Direct-vent appliances.
-Direct-vent heating and cooling equipment is utilized if the equipment will be located in the conditioned space or install the space heating and water heating equipment in an isolated mechanical room.
+A4.506.3 Direct-vent appliances.
+Direct-vent heating and cooling equipment shall be utilized if the equipment will be located in the conditioned space or install the space heating and water heating equipment in an isolated mechanical room.

 SECTION A4.507 ENVIRONMENTAL COMFORT (Reserved)